 Proprietary operating systems like Microsoft Windows 10, Apple MacOS, and Google Android have become famous for their ill conduct, and even companies like Lenovo is using UEFI boot to inject custom Windows components, so that the system can phone home to Lenovo.

-As a result of all this I have been a proponent for the Open Source alternatives, like GNU/Linux and BSD, for a very long time.
-Not only that, I also believe that the Open Source alternatives are much better in many technical areas.
+I have been a proponent for the open source alternatives, like GNU/Linux and BSD, for a very long time.
+Not only that, I also believe that the open source alternatives are much better in many technical areas.

-I have also always been very much against The typical discussions about BSD vs Linux, and as I wrote in my article back then, I have always believed that the different Open Source projects can help each other and cooperate in kindness, and that end-users should only debate such issues from a technical stand point rather than personal preference.
+I have also always been very much against The typical discussions about BSD vs Linux, and as I wrote in my article back then, I have always believed that the different open source projects can help each other and cooperate, and that end-users should only debate such issues from a technical stand point rather than personal preference.

-Whenever it has been possible, I have proposed people, both private and in the industry, to change the operating systems they use to Open Source alternatives, and when people have been receptive to my advocacy I have helped them migrate from Microsoft Windows on their workstations to something like Linux Mint, Xubuntu, or Debian GNU/Linux.
-And on the server side I have used both BSD and GNU/Linux.
-This has been a successful endeavor and I have honestly never experienced a dissatisfied person.
+Whenever it has been possible, I have proposed people, both private and in the industry, to change the operating systems they use to open source alternatives, and when people have been receptive to my advocacy I have helped them migrate from Microsoft Windows on their workstations to BSD or Linux.
+And likewise on the server side.
+This has been a truly successful endeavor and I have honestly never experienced a dissatisfied person or company.

-However, things are beginning to change in the GNU/Linux world as more and more companies want to control the direction of the project.
-Due to the structure and organization of GNU/Linux as an operating system, it is unfortunately susceptible to these influences, and while it is still Open Source, and still not anywhere near the bad things that is going on with the proprietary alternatives, some opt-out features have slowly been introduced into both the kernel and systemd.
+However, things are beginning to change in the GNU/Linux world as more and more corporations want to control the direction of Linux as an operating system.
+Due to the structure and organization of GNU/Linux as an operating system, it is unfortunately susceptible to these influences, and while it is still open source, and still not anywhere near the bad things that is going on with the proprietary alternatives, some opt-out features have slowly been introduced into both the kernel and systemd.

-I don't believe the future of GNU/Linux looks as bright as it used too, and as a possible alternative solution I suggest migrating everything (when possible) to something a bit more sane, like the BSD projects.
+From a community perspective, and from a security perspective, I don't believe the future of GNU/Linux looks very bright, and as a possible alternative solution I suggest migrating everything (when possible) to something a bit more sane, like one of the BSD projects.

 In 1991, the Linux kernel appeared, developed outside the GNU project by Linus Torvalds, and in December 1992 it was made available under version 2 of the GNU General Public License.
 Combined with the operating system utilities already developed by the GNU project, it became the GNU/Linux operating system, better known as just "Linux".